GfSE/SAF-Specification/developing-saf/concept/concepts.md

 realized by Metaclass ControlFlow

-Specifies an ordering of Operational Processes in time.
+Specifies the sequencing of Operational Processes in time.
 ## satisfyingSHR
 1 [Any SAF Element](#Any-SAF-Element) satisfyingSHR 0..* [Stakeholder Requirement](#Stakeholder-Requirement)